 Now that you know your limitations, what resources do you have available?

 Resources most often include people, funds, equipment, information, and time.
+Maybe a resource is that you have a high-quality Single Source of Truth you can rely on for information.
 Sometimes, thinking about your resources helps you realize that you may have forgotten an important parameter – that’s great!
 Just go back, add it, and see if that provides more clarity for you.

 Remember that some resources may only be available at certain times.
 It’s critical to understand these conditions before you embark on a solution.

 For example, let’s say you have two full time inspectors available until next quarter, an available budget of $10,000, or an active researcher safety group you can leverage to help you out.
 Knowing that these resources are available lets you craft your plan to maximize the effect you can extract from them.